slcs-jsc/mptrac/docs/manual/model-physics.md

 If `TURB_PBL_SCHEME=1`, MPTRAC applies a simplified Hanna/FLEXPART-style PBL closure only inside the diagnosed PBL, while the fixed-`K` background diffusion remains active outside the PBL.
 The current closure uses hard reflection at the surface and at the diagnosed PBL top.

+The current implementation interprets surface sensible heat flux in ECMWF convention, that is, positive downward and negative upward.
+Accordingly, negative `SHF` drives unstable daytime conditions in the closure.

 ## Subgrid-scale wind fluctuations

 In addition to turbulent diffusion, the effects of unresolved